The Apostles’ Fast

-It has existed ever since the apostolic period.
+It has existed ever since the apostolic times.
 The apostles themselves exercised it while ministering the Lord (Acts 13:2).
-The church in turn, has observed this fast and preserved it because it is included in her Holy Tradition and in her faith.
+The church, in turn, has observed this fast and preserved it because it is included in her holy tradition and faith.

 This fast starts one week after Pentecost.

-This canon cites the prophets who fasted like Moses and Elijah, and the three-week fast that Daniel the prophet exercised, the fast of Hannah the prophetess, the fast of the inhabitants of Nineveh, the fast of Esther, and Judith with the fast of Prophet David.
-In the manner those people fasted, Christians have got to fast too.
-That is why the apostles wrote and said: “When you fast, ask for your needs from God.”
+This canon recalls the prophets who fasted like Moses and Elijah, and the three-week fast that Daniel the prophet exercised, the fast of Hannah the prophetess, the fast of the inhabitants of Nineveh, of Esther, Judith, and Prophet David.
+In the manner those people fasted, Christians have to fast.
+That is why the apostles wrote: “When you fast, ask for your needs from God.”

-After venerating the holy apostles in the First Ecumenical Council (325), to be the teachers of proper and real worship, and the pastors of the whole world (acumen), the holy fathers of the council called the fast “the fast of the Apostles”, and said that a week after Pentecost all Christians have got to abstain from meat and cheese and all that derive from them all the days that follow that week till June 29 (the feast of the Apostles).
+After venerating the holy apostles in the First Ecumenical Council (325), for being the teachers of true worship and the pastors of the whole world (oikoumeni), the holy fathers of the council called it “the fast of the Apostles”.
+They said that, a week after Pentecost, all Christians should abstain from meat, cheese, and all their derivatives all the days that follow that week till June 29 (the feast of the Apostles).

-This apostolic decree has been well preserved by the community of St Saba’s monastery, and St. John Damascene, and Theodor the Studite, and other ancient fathers.
-The Sts.
-Basil the Great, and John Chrysostom teach enough of this fast, and ardently adhere to it.
+This apostolic decree has been well preserved by the community of St Saba’s monastery, St. John Damascene, St. Theodor the Studite, and other ancient fathers.
+Saints Basil the Great and John Chrysostom teach enough of this fast, and ardently adhere to it.

 St. John Chrysostom in one of his sermons on the Holy Spirit reminds the Antiochian parishioners of this fast that is attributed to the holy apostles, and urges them to preserve it and observe it too.

-The Great Lent.
-It starts 7 weeks before Easter.
+1- Great Lent.
+It starts 7 weeks before Pascha.

-The fast of the Apostles.
-It starts on the eighth day after Pentecost, i.e., right after all Saints Sunday and ends on June 28 the evening of the feast of the Sts.
-Paul and Peter.
-The period of this fast may range between one day to 6 weeks depending on the date of Easter.
-There may not also be a fast if this fast coincides with the feast directly.
+2- The fast of the Apostles.
+It starts on the eighth day after Pentecost, i.e., right after Sunday of All Saints, and ends on June 28, which is the eve of the feast of the Saints Peter and Paul.
+The period of this fast may range between one day and 6 weeks, depending on the date of Pascha.
+If this fast coincides with the feast directly, it is eliminated.

-In addition to these fasting periods, Christians fast every Wednesday and Friday, except during the interval between Christmas and Theophany (in some monasteries every Monday is a fasting period), the bright week (the week that follows Easter), and the week that follows Pentecost.
-It is also fasting days the feast of the Exaltation of the precious and life-giving cross, and the beheading of St. John the Baptist, and the evening of the Divine Theophany.
+5- In addition to these fasting periods, Christians fast every Wednesday and Friday, except during the interval between Christmas and Theophany (in some monasteries every Monday is a fasting period), Bright Week (the week that follows Pascha), and the week that follows Pentecost.
+The feast of the Exaltation of the precious and life-giving Cross, the beheading of St. John the Baptist, and the Preparation for Theophany are also fasting days.

-No-food fast is prohibited on Saturdays and Sundays throughout the year except on the Bright Saturday (one day before Easter), for the Lord had been still in the tomb.
+This abstention fast is prohibited on Saturdays and Sundays throughout the year, except on the Holy Saturday (one day before Pascha), for the Lord was still in the tomb.

-Fasting is accompanied by metaneias prostrations.
-And when it is no-fasting day, it is also no- prostration day or period like in the despotic and great feasts and during the 50-day period between Easter and Pentecost, besides Saturdays and Sundays.
+Fasting is accompanied by prostrations (metanias).
+Whenever there is no fasting, there are also no- prostrations, like in the despotic and great feasts and during the 50-day period between Pascha and Pentecost, besides Saturdays and Sundays.

-We also fast before partaking the Holy Communion, i.e. before taking the holy body and holy and precious blood of the Lord Jesus Christ.
-It is no-food fasting that is to say, after a light supper (no- meat supper), that follows Vespers that is before the Sunday Divine Liturgy.
+We also fast before partaking the Holy Communion, i.e. before taking the holy body and blood of our Lord Jesus Christ.
+We abstain from food after a light supper (no meat supper) that follows Vespers before the Divine Liturgy on the next day.
 The goal of such a fast is only to show that we hunger for the life-giving Word of God.
-And those who experience this fast may know what it means and realize its results.
+Those who have experienced this fast may know what it means and realize its results.

 But when it is evening Liturgy as is the case in some feasts, we fast right after breakfast.